 It later emerged that Ejupi had been trained by the CIA, said the Swedish judge.
 Continue reading

 “I was dealing with grave criminal cases in Kosovo.
 Quickly I realized that the Serbs did not have any chance of getting justice in the courts there.
 The Albanians who committed serious crimes against Serbs were being released, while many Serbs were sentenced without a fair trial.” – Cristar Karphamar, first UN judge appointed to Kosovo after the US-led NATO bombing of 1999 Continue reading

 Rome – Mauro Del Vecchio, former General of Italian Army who led the unit of 7,000 soldiers that entered Kosovo in June of 1999 after end of NATO air strikes on Serbia told Italian ‘Panorama’ weekly that during the first three weeks of the mandate ‘reports on the found bodies of killed Serbs and Romas arrived on his table each morning’, but that was a taboo topic they were not allowed to speak about with journalists.
 Continue reading

 20 years ago today, U.S. President Bill Clinton, using the power of his office, went to war against the Serbian people; he attacked a tiny European nation that had been America’s ally in both World War I and World War II.
-The Serbian people were in stunned, horrified disbelief.
-Even today, they cannot grasp why … Continue reading
+The Serbian people were in bewildered, horrified disbelief.
+Even today, they cannot fathom why … Continue reading

 “The fact that this puppet state is today supported with large amounts of European public money by the European Union is for me a real subject of shame and indignation.
 I allow myself to say so here.”